yasuo3o3/selective-recaptcha-loader/tags/0.01/readme.txt

 = Can I force reCAPTCHA to load on specific pages? =

 Yes!
-Use the per-page metabox in the post editor, add pages to the whitelist in settings, or use the `srl_is_form_page` filter.
+Use the per-page metabox in the post editor, add pages to the whitelist in settings, or use the `selerelo_is_form_page` filter.

 = Is this plugin compatible with caching plugins? =